Skip to content

 Firefighter on ladder

 The crew are active in their community with one of their main local events being the Holloway Steam Rally and Heavy Horse Show.
-This event is held in July every year and attracts around 60,000 visitors and around 1,500 exhibitors to the region.
+This event is held in July every year and attracts around 40,000 visitors and around 800 exhibitors to the region.

-The Station is also utilised by the local community policing team, who share the facilities in order to jointly protect the community.
+The station is also utilised by the local community policing team, who share the facilities in order to jointly protect the community.

 A firefighter cutting up a car